-With the risk of a delivery shortfall in the River Murray between Wakool Junction and the SA border negligible, the pool level at Euston Weir is being gradually lowered back to the full supply level (FSL).
+With the risk of a delivery shortfall in the River Murray between Wakool Junction and the SA border negligible, the pool level at Euston Weir is being gradually lowered to 30 cm below full supply level (FSL) to supplement flows downstream.
 Over much of summer, the weir pool was surcharged to around 20 cm above FSL to store additional water.
 This volume was kept in reserve to help meet any periods of particularly higher demand and to reduce the likelihood of a delivery shortfall.

-Storage in the Menindee Lakes reduced to 661 GL (38 % capacity).
-Inflows to Menindee Lakes are persisting at low rates, with the flow at Wilcannia receding to 550 ML/day during the week.
+Storage in the Menindee Lakes reduced to 634 GL (37 % capacity).
+Inflows to Menindee Lakes are persisting at low rates, with the flow at Wilcannia receding to 440 ML/day during the week.
 The release from the Menindee Lakes, measured at Weir 32, is steady at around 1,200 ML/day.
 Transfers to the River Murray will continue in some capacity during autumn while conditions remain dry (see the WaterNSW website for operational updates).